 Now that you’ve begun to optimize your survey process, it’s time to ensure you really understand what your results are telling you.

 Follow these four tips to improve the insights you’re getting from your NPS survey.

 7. Know your competition inside and out

 Your own company’s NPS score doesn’t exist in a vacuum.
 In fact, your score won’t tell you very much at all unless you put it in context.

-Now that customer experience is said to be the single biggest brand differentiator—even over price and product—knowing what others are doing is crucial.
+Now that customer experience is said to be the single biggest brand differentiator, even over price and product, knowing what others are doing is crucial.

-6. Benchmark Your Progress
+8. Benchmark Your Progress

 Finally, it’s time to act on what your customers are telling you.
 This is when your improvements to your NPS system will boost your CX overall.

 9. Consistently close the loop with customers